 Bringing values to life

-An organization’s values guide how they will achieve their business goals.
+An organization’s values guide how it will achieve its business goals.
 Values also play a critical role in shaping workplace culture by setting clear expectations for how the organization promises to interact with its employees, partners and customers, and how employees are expected to behave in return.

 Organizations that don’t have values in place or have outdated values that are misaligned with its desired culture should complete an exercise in defining values.
 Senior leadership should unite to answer questions like: